adarshkr/express-mongo-es6-boilerplate/README.md

 - Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 - `npm run start` to start the local server
 - `npm run test` to excute the test cases
+- `npm run build` to build the project.

 # Code Overview